dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 - Enabling you to materialize these queries within your data platform using dbt Cloud.
 - Proving an integration path for tools that don't natively support the dbt Semantic Layer by exposing tables of metrics and dimensions.

 Essentially, exports are like any other table in your data platform.
-They enable you to query metric definitions through any SQL interface or connect to downstream tools without needing a first-class Semantic Layer integration.
+They enable you to query metric definitions through any SQL interface or connect to downstream tools without a first-class Semantic Layer integration.
 Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more information.

 ## Prerequisites

-- You have a dbt Cloud account on a [Team or Enterprise](https://www.getdbt.com/pricing/) plan.
+- You have a multi-tenant dbt Cloud account on a [Team or Enterprise](https://www.getdbt.com/pricing/) plan.
+(Single tenant is not supported at this time)
 - You are on [dbt version](/docs/dbt-versions/upgrade-core-in-cloud) 1.7 or newer.
 - You have the dbt Semantic Layer [configured](/docs/use-dbt-semantic-layer/setup-sl) in your dbt project.
 - You have a dbt Cloud environment with a [Job scheduler](/docs/deploy/job-scheduler) enabled.